mizu78/upec_bigdata/TD2/TD2.md

 | _Question 6_ |
 |------------|
-|Simulate a Kafka stream using the same logic as in Exercise 1: <ul><li>1.
+|Simulate a Kafka stream using the same logic as in Question 5: <ul><li>1.
 Create new Kafka topic in your Kafka cluster, name it as "log web" </li><li>2.
 Write Kafka producer, in which it will create a data stream with the same content of log as described in Exercise 1, then push this data stream to the topic "log web"</li><li>3.
 Write Kafka consumer, to consume the messages, and do the small computation to show some statistics of the data stream:</li><ul><li> Number of message received</li><li>Number of visitors</li><li>Average duration that a visitor stays at the web page (timestamp of 'home' - timestamp of 'close')| ---